zapquiyou/Simple-nRF24L01-driver-for-esp32-arduino-/README.md

 # Simple nRD24L01 driver for esp32(arduino) V1.0
 Hello everyone, I'm zapquiyou.
 The driver is coded by myself for some projects.
-Becasue I can't find a nRD24L01 driver easy to use for esp32(arduino), I made an shared this.
+Becasue I can't find a nRD24L01 driver easy to use for esp32(arduino), I made and shared this.

 ## How to use in code
 You can put the lib files in your project directory and include the header file.